Ahead of the 2025/26 season, Manchester United unveiled an entirely redeveloped Carrington training complex.

 Following the recent redevelopment of the Carrington training complex, particularly with the Manchester United Women's team not being prioritised in the plans, Sir Jim Ratcliffe has faced sharp criticism.

-Former Manchester United Women's midfielder Katie Zelem expressed strong discontent with Ratcliff's position on the women's team's situation.
+Former Manchester United Women's midfielder Katie Zelem expressed strong discontent with Ratcliffe's position on the women's team's situation.
 Reflecting on her six years at Carrington, Zelem noted that she felt the club did not take the Manchester United Women's team seriously.
 She mentioned issues such as being moved out of facilities and struggling to find adequate playing grounds.
-Now playing for Angel City in Los Angeles, USA, Zelem emphasised that the women's team was never given the priority it deserves.

-In a recent interview, Manchester United co-owner Ratcliffe made a concerning statement, particularly regarding the women's team.
-The British billionaire mentioned that the club has not looked into modernising facilities for the women's team, as the current focus is on the men's team.
+In a subsequent interview, Manchester United co-owner Ratcliffe made a concerning statement, particularly regarding the women's team.
+The British billionaire mentioned that the club had not looked into modernising facilities for the women's team, as the current focus is on the men's team.

 Before Ratcliffe's partial takeover of Manchester United, Manchester United Women had a difficult 2023/24 season, finishing fifth in the Women's Super League, marking their worst-ever finish in the division.